A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: JWST/NIRSpec Spectra

 Subsequent medium-resolution ($R\sim1000$) spectra of RXCJ2248-ID3 were obtained as part of the follow-up GLIMPSE-D Survey: JWST Director’s Discretionary Time (DDT) Program 9223 (PIs Fujimoto \& Naidu) targeting a Pop III candidate in \citet{fujimoto25} using NIRSpec Multi-Object Spectroscopy (MOS) with the G395M grating and F290LP filter.
-RXCJ2248-ID3 was observed for a total of 13 exposures using a 3-point nod pattern and NRSIRS2 readout, totaling $\sim30$ hours of integration.
+As part of this program, RXCJ2248-ID3 was observed for a total of 13 exposures using a 3-point nod pattern and NRSIRS2 readout, totaling $\sim30$ hours of integration.
 The MSA slit positions covering RXCJ2248-ID3 of the three pointings are shown in Figure~\ref{fig:msa}.

 We augment the rest-optical GLIMPSE-D data with archival rest-far-UV G140M/F100LP and rest-near-UV G235M/F170LP observations from PID 2478 (PI Stark), covering the rest-frame $\sim1400-4000$ \AA\ range.
 This program also observed the G395M/F290LP setting, but we only use the significantly deeper GLIMPSE-D G395M observations here.
 Multiple images of RXCJ2248 were identified and observed in program \#2478. \citet{topping24a} utilized these data by coadding the spectra of the individual images.
 In contrast, only the brightest image (ID3) was observed in the GLIMPSE-D Survey.
 To ensure consistency, we therefore restricted our analysis to the G140M and G235M spectra of ID3 obtained in program \#2478.
 As a result, our G140M and G235M measurements are not directly comparable to those presented by \citet{topping24a}.